PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:27:08
+Last updated: 2024-04-02 18:27:42
-Random Quote: In order to live free and happily you must sacrifice boredom.
-It is not always an easy sacrifice. - Richard Bach
+Random Quote: A garden is always a series of losses set against a few triumphs, like life itself. - May Sarton